A Local's Favourite Caves in Iceland

 Víðgelmir lava cave has been made easily accessible and guided tours are available into this very colourful lava cave - or lava tube.

-It is extraordinary really to be able to visit these lava tubes imagining the utter forces of nature which created them.
+It is extraordinary really to be able to visit these lava tubes imagining the utter forces of nature that created them.

 Víðgelmir lava cave IcelandVíðgelmir lava cave